AntonioFeijaoUK/www-antoniofeijao-com/docs/_posts/page/2022-01-01-page-about.md

 ---

-and also practicing hands-on with
+and also practising hands-on with

 * <https://www.immersivelabs.com/> - try labs with code `GIMMEFREELABS` or `FREEDEFENSIVE`